umesh-negi/Important-Physics-Concepts/Mathematical Models/important-definitions.md

 ## 2. Resultant Vector

 The resultant of two or more vectors is that single vector, which produces the same effect, as produced by all the vectors together.

+## 3. Negative Vector

+A negative vector of a given vector is a vector of the same magnitude but opposite in direction to that of the given vector.